vaibhav-umbarkar/Shell-Scripting/system-monitoring/README.md

-# System Monitoring Script
+## System Monitoring Script

-A simple Bash script to monitor your system's resources including memory, disk, CPU usage, uptime, and top processes.
+A simple Bash script to monitor your system's resources including memory, disk, CPU usage, uptime, and top processes and active/inactive services

 ---